kristinemlarson/gnssrefl/tests/use_cases/use_mchn.md

 <img src="mchn-timeseries-tide-rh.png" width="500">

-The linear regression between the two serries gives a slope m=-1.03.
-The rms of the residuals is 0.025 m.
+The linear regression between the two series gives a slope m=-1.03.
+The rms of the residuals is very good, 0.025 m.

 <img src="mchn-linreg.png" width="500">